How to Wind Down Before Bed

 Next apply Simple Water Boost Skin Quench Sleeping Cream to transform dull, tired skin and replenish dehydrated skin while you sleep.
 Like all the Simple products, this silky, lightweight moisturizer contains no harsh chemicals, artificial colors or perfumes which allow for the products to deeply hydrate without irritating the skin with unneeded ingredients.

-But my bedtime skincare routine doesn’t just stop at my face.
-I also like to apply lotion to my entire body with a heavier cream on my feet along with socks to lock in the hydration.
-And add a layer of petroleum jelly to my lips to keep them moisturized while I’m sleeping.
+But my bedtime skincare routine doesn't just stop at my face.
+I also like to apply lotion to my entire body with a heavier cream on my feet along with socks to lock in the hydration and heal dry skin.
+And add a layer of petroleum jelly to my lips to keep them moisturized while I'm sleeping.

 Do you know how to wind down before bed?
 What tips do you have to share that I haven't already mentioned?
 Let's continue the conversation on Facebook!